 Today, as conservation efforts become more and more militarised, state-sponsored actors are not only evicting and restricting the movements of indigenous community members, but also killing them for allegedly trespassing on their own ancestral lands.
-In India, conservation violence seems to be on the rise.
+In India, conservation violence seems to be on the rise.the gov't pushes the local indigenous people off their ancestral land to make it into reserves for the endangered tiger... and those trespassing or protesting sometimes are killed.

 For decades, India's Forest Department officials - aided and abetted by the omnipotent National Tiger Conservation Authority (NTCA) - have been implementing a violent policy of "people-less conservation" resulting in human rights violations.
 But, of course, people-less conservation is not a problem specific to India.
-Across the world, governments have long been using the need for the conservation of land and wildlife as an excuse to remove Indigenous communities from their homes, sometimes with the support of large international conservation groups
+Across the world, governments have long been using the need for the conservation of land and wildlife as an excuse to remove Indigenous communities from their homes, sometimes with the support of large international conservation groups.

 such as the WWF: World Wildlife Federation.